 His projects have been presented nationally as well as internationally at El Museo del Barrio, apexart, Longwood Art Gallery, Taller Boricua, Andrew Freedman Home, the Root Division Gallery, the Contemporary Art Museum of Puerto Rico, Arsenal de La Puntilla, Open Works Institute, at LP2 Las Palmas Cultural Center, at the Westergasfabriek, among other institutions.
 His work has been reviewed and/or published in the New York Times, Artforum, Public Art Review, City Limits, Edutopia, and New York Daily News, among other publications.

-Hatuey received his B.A. in Fine Arts from the University of Puerto Rico and a M.F.A. in Photography at St. Joost Art and Design Academy in Breda, The Netherlands.
+Hatuey received his B.A. in Fine Arts from the University of Puerto Rico and an M.F.A. in Photography at St. Joost School of Art and Design Art in Breda, The Netherlands.
 He has also been awarded the International Huygens Scholarship Programme of the Dutch Department for Higher Education.
-In addition, Hatuey is an alumnus of the Immigrant Artist Project at the New York Foundation for Arts.
-His distinctions include a grant from the New York City Department of Cultural Affairs Community Arts Development Fund Award, The Elizabeth Foundation for the Art’s Shift Residency as well as the Laundromat Project’s Create Change Artist Residency.
+In addition, Hatuey is an alumnus of the Immigrant Artist Project at the New York Foundation for the Arts.
+His distinctions include a grant from the New York City Department of Cultural Affairs Community Arts Development Fund Award, The Elizabeth Foundation for Art’s Shift Residency as well as The Laundromat Project’s Create Change Artist Residency.
 He is also a recipient of Creatives Rebuild New York’s Artist Employment Program grant.